 Lagrangian Floer theory plays a central role in recent developments in symplectic topology; it has been used to study symplectic rigidity of Lagrangain submanifolds \cite{ALP:lag} and it lies at the heart of the homological mirror symmetry program \cite{Ko:HMS}.
 This theory associates a homology group to a pair of Lagrangians in a symplectic manifold.
 In order to define this invariant, one needs to make some restrictive assumptions on the Lagrangians and the underlying symplectic manifold.
 Hence, there are various flavors of Lagrangian Floer homology in the literature \cite{Flo88,oh,fooobook,fooobook2,AJ:immerse}.

 In this paper, we study Floer homology for Lagrangians in open symplectic manifolds obtained by removing a divisor from a closed symplectic manifold.
-The novelty of of our construction is that we do not make any convexity assumption about the ends of such open manifolds.
+The novelty of our construction is that we do not make any convexity assumption about the ends of such open manifolds.
 The main application that we have in mind is in gauge theory.
 Motivated by \cite{mw}, we are planning to use the construction of the present article and its subsequents to define symplectic instanton Floer homology for arbitrary ${\rm U}(N)$-bundles over 3-manifolds.
-In particular, this construction in the case of $N=2$ and integral homology spheres would give a formulation of the Atiyah-Floer conjecture \cite{DF}.
-As it is discussed in the last section of the paper, it is plausible that the construction of this paper can be useful in various other contexts.
+As it is discussed in the last section of \cite{part3:FH}, it is plausible that the construction of this paper can be useful in various other contexts.